Selling The Dream

-Advertising is the most ubiquitous expression of American culture — not only pitching products, but acting as a town crier for capitalism and the American way of life.
-Selling the Dream (60 min.) explores the powerful world of advertising images and those who create them.
-The program interweaves behind-the-scenes the story of today’s ultra-sophisticated advertising with the evolution of an industry that both shapes and mirrors popular culture.
+Advertising is the most ubiquitous expression of American culture — a town crier for capitalism and the American way of life.
+This one-hour film explores the power of advertising to shape contemporary culture.

-While consumers don’t really believe the products depicted in advertising will bring them the success, pleasure or romance suggested by the artistry of Madison Avenue, former Federal Trade Commission chairman Michael Pertschuk believes the cumulative effect of thousands of ads is to tell us that the way to solve all of life’s problems is to look for a product.
-“The real solutions to life’s problems…come most often through things that can’t be sold in the marketplace.
+While consumers may not actually believe these products will bring them the success, pleasure or romance promised, they are conditioned by the idea that the way to solve all of life’s problems is to look for a product.
+But as former Federal Trade Commission chairman, Michael Pertschuk, notes, “The real solutions to life’s problems…come most often through things that can’t be sold in the marketplace.
 And that, advertising doesn’t tell us — because there’s nobody around to pay for it.”